BlueButterflies/professionalportfolio/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tsparticles](https://www.npmjs.com/package/cra-template-particles).

 ## Portfolio template for Developers